tqbwqing/automagic/README.md

 2. **gui**
  This folder contains files created by *MATLAB GUIDE*.
 All call-back operations related to the gui are implemented here.
- 1. *main_gui.m* is the main function of the project which must be started to run the application.
+ 1. *main\_gui.m* is the main function of the project which must be started to run the application.
  2. *rating\_gui.m* is the gui that can be started within the *main\_gui.m* and is used to rate subjects and files.
+ 3. *settings.m* is the gui corresponsing to configuration button on the main gui.
+It allows to customize the preprocessing steps.
+ 4. *Automagic.mlappinstall* which is the app installer mentionned in [Installation](#2-1-2-Installation) section.

 3. **src**
  This folder contains all other files that are called by the guis: